doodlebunnyhops/doodlebunnyhops.github.io/content/quests/electric_building.md

 5. Turn on right switch: Activates [A03](#_5tgexk4m9coj)
 	1. Power diverted mainframe waiting… (Requirements may have been changed.)
 	2. Bunker Message now reads:

-	`"Brookhaven Electric main power on`
+	`Brookhaven Electric main power on`

 {{< tip "warning" >}}
 Bunker message could be different if Townhall Power switches haven't been touched!